 Identifying Negative Thought Patterns

 I will work to help you identify and challenge negative thought patterns, such as catastrophizing (expecting the worst), black-and-white thinking, and overgeneralization.
-By recognizing and challenging these patterns, you can develop more balanced and realistic ways of thinking through CBT for depression.
+By recognizing and challenging these patterns, you can develop more balanced and realistic ways of thinking through a course of CBT for depression.
 This area often becomes a focus of homework.

 Behavioral Activation in CBT for Depression